idaholab/blackbear/doc/content/source/bcs/SpecifiedVaporPressureBC.md

 $T$ = temperature in K\\
 $P_{atm}$ = standard atmospheric pressure (101325 Pa)

-This is then used to compute a prescribed relative humidity, $P_{v,pres}$, which is prescribed using a Dirichlet-style boundary condition:
+Note that although $T$ in the above formula is in K, the model is designed to accept T in units of $\degree$C and convert to K internally.
+This saturated vapor pressure is then used to compute a prescribed relative humidity, $P_{v,pres}$, which is prescribed using a Dirichlet-style boundary condition:

 !equation id=rh_pres
 rh_{pres}=P_{v,pres}/P_{vs}